anydotcrypto/docs.any.sender/README.md

 any.sender endeavours to save precious development time by handling all edge cases for transaction delivery and getting it mined reliably.
 You, the user, can simply focus on making your dapp great and we'll take care of getting transactions mined on time, every time.

+## Try it yourself!

+The [Echo Recipe](./docs/echoRecipe/README.md) is a start to finish walkthrough of sending a transaction if any.sender.
+All you need is a some Ropsten Eth and a connection to a Ropsten Rpc node.

 ## Addresses

 ### Ropsten